clovers-network/clovers-contracts/README.md

       ✓ should make sure retrieveStake tx was successful (212ms) ✓ should make sure token exists & is owned by this clovers contract ✓ should make sure reward was received
-      ✓ should make sure stake amount was retured to your account (358ms)
+      ✓ should make sure stake amount was returned to your account (358ms)

   Contract: Reversi
     Reversi.sol